 Before the Exams

 - Your exam number will be emailed to you, but is also available in the Gorsche Student Services Suite in Cartwright Hall and will be on your exam packet.
 This is the only number you should place on your exams.
 All students receive a new exam number each semester.
 Do not guess your exam number.
 Do not use an exam number from a previous semester.

 - Students must fill out the exam survey in order to sit for exams.
-The survey requires you to acknowledge you are bound by the honor code and to provide a cell phone number at which you can be reached during the exam period.
+The survey requires you to acknowledge you are bound by the Code of Student Conduct and to provide a cell phone number at which you can be reached during the exam period.